 The following are the basic principles of potty training your dog:

-- Establish a routine – take your dog out at the same times every day.
+• Establish a routine – take your dog out simultaneously every day.

-- Choose a designated potty area and take your dog to that spot every time.
+• Choose a designated potty area, and always take your dog to that spot.

 The Hardest Dogs to Potty Train